 Synchronicity is a fascinating thing.
 It's an abstract idea but then comes a moment when we can distinctly sense/feel it.
 It somehow connects one random experience with another random experience to provide an aha! moment.
 It's almost a conduit to provide meaning to our perceptions of randomness.

 Religion - I strongly believe that virtue and reverence for life blooms from compassion and mindfulness.
-It often seems to me that the construct of organized religion just leads to dogma which subjugates the highest qualities of being human.
-It is very likely that every individual's unique life experience colors their idea/belief of religion and acceptance or skepticism.
+It seems to me that the construct of organized religion leads to dogma which subjugates the highest qualities of being human.
+It is likely that every individual's unique life experience colors their idea/belief of religion and acceptance or skepticism.

 Gratitude, respect, love, and duty toward life around us are powerful thoughts.
 I believe that our joys, gifts, the wonderful life around us, and "our own" presence is because of forces far more magical than we can even begin to comprehend.

 This summary is not complete yet.
 In the meantime, you take care, and I would love to hear from you.
 Your friend.